-Jesus' miracle involving Peter finding a coin in a fish's mouth, enough to pay the Temple tax for both men, is often overlooked.
-Martin Collins explains the biblical background of the Temple tax, as well as Christ's awesome display of prescience, power, and control in performing this miracle.
+Jesus' miracle involving Peter finding a coin in a fish's mouth, enough to pay the Temple tax for both men, is often overlooked, yet illustrates Christ's nature.

 Men discovered long ago that religion can be big business. ...

 Is God sovereign over angels?
 What about mankind's choices?
 God's sovereignty is absolute as He directs events toward the culmination of His plan.